Jan 26, 2021

 - Think about your actions and act in a way that minimizes risk and keeps you safe.

 - Answer this question: Is there a safer way to do what I need to do?
-For example, instead of going to the grocery store, can you have your groceries delivered or dropped off by a friend?
+For example, instead of going to the grocery store, have your groceries delivered if this option is available.

 - You may need support for some things that you would normally do alone.
-Don’t be afraid to ask for help.
+Do not be afraid to ask for help.
 Your support network will understand these are extraordinary circumstances.

 How can I find ways to express my feelings?